Info icon

 true

-03 Run authorize-security-group-ingress command (OSX/Linux/UNIX) to add the inbound rule removed at the previous step with a different set of parameters in order to restrict access to trusted entities only (IP addresses, IP ranges, or security groups).
-To create and attach custom inbound/ingress rules to the selected Amazon EC2 security group based on your access requirements, use one of the following options (the command does not produce an output):
+03 Run authorize-security-group-ingress command (OSX/Linux/UNIX) to add the inbound rule removed in the previous step with a different set of parameters in order to restrict access to trusted entities only (IP addresses, IP ranges, or security groups).
+To create and attach custom ingress rules to the selected Amazon EC2 security group based on your access requirements, use one of the following options (the command output should return true if the command request succeeds):

-1. Add an inbound rule that allows traffic from an authorized static IP address via TCP port 8040 (uncommon port), using CIDR notation (e.g. 10.0.0.35/32).
+1. Add an inbound rule that allows traffic from an authorized static IP address via TCP port 8040 (uncommon port), using CIDR notation (e.g., 10.0.0.5/32).
 Replace tcp with udp within the --protocol command parameter value for rules with uncommon UDP ports:

 aws ec2 authorize-security-group-ingress